nathanchere/wordpress-to-markdown/README.md

 Things which are different from upstream:

+* the previous fork was biased towards targetting [Flowershow](https://flowershow.app).
+This fork favours [Astro](https://astro.build) by default.

-* a config option to include draft posts (excluded by default)
+* option to include draft blog posts in output (excluded by default)

-* a config option to include trashed posts (excluded by default)
+* option to include trashed blog posts in output (excluded by default)

+* option to exclude author from front matter of posts (included by default)

 * gitignore lines added to prevent accidentally commiting Wordpress exports to this repo